cogment/cogment-doc/src/cogment/cogment-api-guide.md

             space: city.PedestrianAction
 ```

-> ⚠️ This shows only the relevant part of the full `cogment.yaml`, you can find the full list of configurable options [in the reference page](./cogment-api-reference/cogment-yaml.md).
+> ⚠️ This shows only the relevant part of the full spec file, you can find the full list of configurable options [in the reference page](./cogment-api-reference/cogment-yaml.md).

-### Compiling the cogment.yaml
+### Compiling the spec file

-In order to use the `cogment.yaml` file within python scripts, it needs to be interpreted into a python module.
-This is done by the **cogment cli** (Command Line Interface) that can be installed following [those directions](../introduction/installation.md#install-the-latest-cogment-cli).
+In order to use the spec file (typically named `cogment.yaml`) within python scripts, it needs to be interpreted into a python module.
+This is done by the **Cogment CLI** (Command Line Interface) that can be installed following [those directions](../introduction/installation.md#install-the-latest-cogment-cli).

 ```console
 $ cogment run --file /path/to/cogment.yaml --python_dir=./